btjanaka/cpp-conda/README.md

 ### Environment

-The project runs within a Conda environment named `cpp-conda`.
+For development and building, this project runs within a Conda environment named `cpp-conda`.
 If you do not have Conda installed, I recommend getting [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 To create the environment, run: